 RFP by advertisement is not always the most appropriate and effective means of disposal of real property.
-In certain instances, including when the disposition is for less than fair market value but the purpose of the disposition is within the Corporation's purpose, mission or governing statute or the disposition is otherwise authorized by law, Title 5-A permits a negotiated disposition subject to obtaining such competition as is feasible under the circumstances.
+In certain instances, including when the disposition is for less than fair market value but the purpose of the disposition is within Build NYC's purpose, mission or governing statute or the disposition is otherwise authorized by law, Title 5-A permits a negotiated disposition subject to obtaining such competition as is feasible under the circumstances.
 In some circumstances, the disposition will involve a sole source disposition.
-Title 5-A, Sections 2897 (6)(c)(ii)-(vi) and 2897(7) set forth that real property may be disposed of through a negotiated disposition when:
+Title 5-A, Sections 2897(6)(c)(ii)-(vi) and 2897(7), set forth that real property may be disposed of through a negotiated disposition when:

-- (ii) the fair market value of the property does not exceed fifteen thousand dollars; - (iii) bid prices after advertising therefor are not reasonable, either as to all or some part of the property, or have not been independently arrived at in open competition; - (iv) the disposal will be to the state or any political subdivision, and the estimated fair market value of the property and other satisfactory terms of disposal are obtained by negotiation; - (v) the disposal is for an amount less than the fair market value of the property, and (a) the transferee is a government or other public entity, and the terms and conditions of the transfer require that the ownership and use of the asset will remain with the government or any other public entity; (b) the purpose of the transfer is within the purpose, mission or governing statute of the Corporation; or (c) in the event the Corporation seeks to transfer an asset for less than its fair market value to other than a governmental entity, which disposal would not be consistent with the Corporation's mission, purpose or governing statutes, the Corporation shall provide written notification thereof to the governor, the speaker of the state assembly, and the temporary president of the state senate, and such proposed transfer shall be subject to denial by the governor, the state senate, or the state assembly in the manner specified in Section 2897(7)(iii); provided, however, that with respect to a below market transfer by the Corporation that is not within the purpose, mission or governing statute of the Corporation, if the governing statute provides for the approval of such transfer by the executive and legislative branches of the political subdivision in which the Corporation resides, and the transfer is of property obtained by the Corporation from that political subdivision, then such approval shall be sufficient to permit the transfer; or (vi) such action is otherwise authorized by law.
+- (i) the fair market value of the property does not exceed fifteen thousand dollars; - (ii) bid prices after advertising therefor are not reasonable, either as to all or some part of the property, or have not been independently arrived at in open competition; - (iii) the disposal will be to the state or any political subdivision, and the estimated fair market value of the property and other satisfactory terms of disposal are obtained by negotiation; - (iv) the disposal is for an amount less than the fair market value of the property, and (a) the transferee is a government or other public entity and the terms and conditions of the transfer require that the ownership and use of the asset will remain with the government or any other public entity, (b) the purpose of the transfer is within the purpose, mission or governing statute of Build NYC, or (c) in the event Build NYC seeks to transfer an asset for less than its fair market value to other than a governmental entity, which disposal would not be consistent with Agency's mission, purpose or governing statutes, Build NYC shall provide written notification thereof to the governor, the speaker of the state assembly, and the temporary president of the state senate, and such proposed transfer shall be subject to denial by the governor, the state senate, or the state assembly in the manner specified in Section 2897(7)(iii); provided, however, that with respect to a below-market transfer by Build NYC that is not within the purpose, mission or governing statute of Build NYC, if the governing statute provides for the approval of such transfer by the executive and legislative branches of the political subdivision in which Build NYC resides, and the transfer is of property obtained by Build NYC from that political subdivision, then such approval shall be sufficient to permit the transfer; or (v) such action is otherwise authorized by law.

-Item (vi) includes, without limitation, sales and leases of real property where the property has been acquired for purposes of disposal under Section 384(b)(4) of the New York City Charter, Section 1411 of the New York State Not-for-Profit Corporation Law or Section 1301(2)(g) of the New York City Charter.
+Item (v) includes, without limitation, sales and leases of real property where the property has been acquired for purposes of disposal under Section 1411 of the New York State Notfor-Profit Corporation Law.